narasimhan-me/EngineO.ai/docs/testing/issue-engine-lite.md

 | `missing_product_image` | Structural | Critical | syncFix |
 | `missing_price` | Structural | Critical | syncFix |
 | `missing_category` | Structural | Warning | manualFix |

 ---

+## UX-7.1 – Microcopy Clarification (Addendum)

+### Goals

+- Ensure DEOs understand that Issue Engine Lite AI fixes apply to one affected product per click.
+- Communicate remaining workload via success toasts without changing underlying behavior.
+- Keep blocked states (entitlements and token limits) clearly messaged.

+### Additional Checks

+1. **Single-product scope messaging**
+   - For AI-fixable issues, helper text appears under the issue description:
+     - "Fixes one affected product at a time for safe review."
+   - Screen readers announce the issue label, description, helper text, and action label together.

+2. **Success toast copy**
+   - After clicking "Fix next" and successfully applying an AI fix for missing_seo_title or missing_seo_description, a toast appears in the format:
+     - "SEO title generated for one product.
+X remaining."
+     - "SEO description generated for one product.
+X remaining."
+   - Remaining count decreases by 1 for the corresponding issue after refresh/re-scan.

+3. **Blocked states**
+   - When the user is not entitled to run AI fixes (Free plan or similar), the limit toast copy is:
+     - "Upgrade to fix additional products with AI."
+   - When the AI daily/token limit is reached, the limit toast copy is:
+     - "Token limit reached.
+Upgrade to continue fixing products."

+---